 Drug Rehab: What you should know

 When we see someone experiencing drug addiction, we typically think they need to attend rehab to get better.
-It’s a thought that’s almost become part of our culture, especially today with high rates of addiction around the country.
+It’s a thought that’s almost become part of our culture, especially today, with high rates of addiction around the country.
 But what does going to rehab really mean?
-Drug rehab services typically consist of a treatment center, often with clinically trained staff, where patients check in for an extended period of time ranging from one month up to a year.
+Drug rehab services typically consist of a treatment center, often with clinically trained staff, where patients check in for an extended period of time ranging all the way from one month up to a year.
 Patients who check in are able to detox in a safe environment while learning the skills they need to stay sober from trained professionals.
 Typical services might include individual and group therapy, getting integrated with the local recovery community, and workshops on the tools needed to navigate relationships in sobriety.

 Alcohol Rehab: What you could learn

 When someone finds themselves unable to stop drinking once they start, or getting out of control when they drink and suffering consequences, they may think they just need to cut down.
 But what happens when they find that they can’t?
 That’s when it becomes a good idea to take advantage of alcohol rehab services.
 Alcoholism is a disease, and there is no cure—there’s no way to start drinking like a normal person again.
 But there are many evidence-based treatment options, and the most effective ones start with an inpatient rehab center.
 Inpatient alcohol rehab gives those with alcoholism the tools they need to stay sober and keep their disease at bay—one day at a time.